j-miskill/ai-project/README.md

 At this stage in the project, we are analyzing the outcomes from a few different machine learning/artificial intelligence methods.
 Specifically, we are implementing the following models: convolutional neural networks, decision trees, logistical regression, markov models, and naive bayes models.

+Something to quickly recognize here is our input and output formatting.
+First, we are not generating anything, we simply want to classify.
+Second, our input is text and our output is a simple classification.
+Further this is the simplest form of classification - binary classification.
+This means that we are essentially classes into two categories: a simple yes or no for the sake of this project.

+For the sake of a neural network implementation, our output neurons layer would be of size two.
+For linear regression, we would just be attempting to find a line to separate the text into different classifications.
+Etc. It is helpful to think about these for the models.

 ## Dataset

 We are using a few datasets.
 For training: